RackHD/RackHD/test/README.md

     python benchmark.py --getdir

-###Getting result
+## Getting result

-Footprint report is in ~/benchmark/(timestamp)/(case)/report.
+Footprint report is in ~/benchmark/(timestamp)/(case)/report of the test machine.

-Report in html format can display its full function by
+Report in html format can display its full function by the following command to open the browser and drag the summary.html to it.

     chrome.exe --user-data-dir="C:/Chrome dev session" --allow-file-access-from-files

-to open the browser and drag the summary.html to it.

 Data summary and graph is shown by process and footprint matrix.

-Data in different time and cases can be selected to compare with the current one.
+Data collected in previous runs can be selected to compare with the current one.